Jacob Shapiro: Labor racketeering

-Encouraged by Rothstein, Shapiro and Buchalter entered the lucrative arena of New York labor racketeering working for Jacob Orgen.
-Orgen had previously wrested control of this racket from Nathan Kaplan in the decade-long Labor Slugger Wars.
-The gangsters had infiltrated labor unions in the busy Garment District, Manhattan, assaulting and murdering the union leadership to gain control.
-The gangsters then instituted a system of kickbacks and skimming from union dues while at the same time extorting the garment manufacturers with the threat of strikes.

-After working for Orgen for a while, Shapiro and Buchalter started planning to take over his operations.
-Realizing that Shapiro and Buchalter posed a threat, Orgen allied himself with brothers Eddie and Jack "Legs" Diamond.
+They began, like their predecessors, by providing "muscle" to either employers or unions during strikes, working for Jacob Orgen, who had previously wrested control of this racket from Nathan Kaplan in the decade-long Labor Slugger Wars.
+After working for Orgen for a while, Buchalter and Shapiro, sometimes called simply "L&G" (short for Lepke and Gurrah) started planning to take over his operations.
+Realizing that L&G posed a threat, Orgen allied himself with brothers Eddie and Jack "Legs" Diamond.

 Shapiro and Buchalter soon made their move.
 On October 15, 1927, Orgen and Jack Diamond were standing on the corner of Delancey and Norfolk Street on the Lower East Side.
 Two gunmen (thought to be Shapiro and Buchalter) drove up to the corner.
 One gunman got out of the car and started shooting while the driver began shooting from inside the car.
 Orgen was killed instantly and Jack Diamond was severely wounded.
-With Orgen's death, Shapiro and Buchalter took over his labor racketeering operation.
-The two partners soon began massive extortions of both labor unions and businesses as they created a massive criminal monopoly in the Garment District.